thecipikus/documentation/docs/manual/_shared/usage/advanced/boot-cache-enabling.rst

 Enabling the cache is easy; you'll just need a text editor.
 Here's how to do it...

- 1. Ensure that TubePress debugging is enabled.
+ 1. Ensure that TubePress debugging is enabled so that you can verify that the cache is working.

     In standalone PHP environments, this is enabled by default.
-In WordPress environments, ensure the box at WP Admin > Settings > TubePress > Advanced > Enable Debugging is ticked.
-This will allow you to verify that the cache is working.
+In WordPress environments, ensure the box at ``WP Admin > Settings > TubePress > Advanced > Enable Debugging`` is ticked.

  2. TubePress's boot process is controlled by a single file located within your TubePress content directory at ``config/boot.json``.
 In TubePress 3.1.0+, this file and the config directory are included by default.
 In older